hwy893747147/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 Howdy!
-My name is Wangyang He(何汪洋), I am currently a 1st year master student in Department of Computer Science and Engineering at Texas A&M University.
-My advisor is [Prof. Xia Hu](https://cs.rice.edu/~xh37/index.html), who leads the [DATA Lab](http://people.tamu.edu/~guangzhou92/Data_Lab/).
-I received my bachelor’s degree from the Department of Electrical and Computer Engineering at Texas A&M University in 2020.
+My name is **Wangyang He(何汪洋)**, I am a master student in Department of Computer Science and Engineering at **Texas A&M University**.
+My advisor is **[Prof. Xia "Ben" Hu](https://cs.rice.edu/~xh37/index.html)**.
+My master thesis topic is *Automated Deep Learning for Time Series Outlier Detection*.
+I also received my bachelor’s degree from the Department of Electrical and Computer Engineering at Texas A&M University in 2020.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.